Call for Abstracts

 Guidelines for abstract submission and topics selected by the Program Planning Committee are available below.

 While the Program Planning Committee will attempt to schedule selected abstracts for the requested presentation format, this will not always be possible.
+Presentation formats relate to both traditional in-person and potential virtual sessions.
+Some sessions may be in-person at the conference location and others virtual or on-demand.
 Below is a brief description of presentation formats.
 For details, please see the presentation rubric on the Guidelines for Abstract Submission.

-Findings are presented on a specific topic within a breakout session with the opportunity for audience Q&A. Presentations are approximately 18-30 minutes, with only one (1) presenting author per submitted abstract.
+Findings are presented on a specific topic within a 75 minute breakout session with the opportunity for audience Q&A. Presentations are approximately 15-30 minutes, with only one (1) presenting author per submitted abstract.
+Session may be in-person or virtual.

-Findings are presented on a specific topic within a breakout session with the opportunity for audience Q&A. Presentations are approximately 10 minutes, with only one (1) presenting author per submitted abstract.
+Findings are presented on a specific topic within a 75 minute breakout session with the opportunity for audience Q&A. Presentations are approximately 10 minutes, with only one (1) presenting author per submitted abstract.
+Session may be in-person or virtual.

-Findings are presented on a specific topic within a breakout session with the opportunity for audience Q&A. Presentations are approximately 5 minutes, with only one (1) presenting author per submitted abstract.
+Findings are presented on a specific topic within a 75 minute breakout session with the opportunity for audience Q&A. Presentations are approximately 5 minutes, with only one (1) presenting author per submitted abstract.
+On-demand session.

 A visual illustration on a poster board that summarizes findings by way of limited text, graphics, and photographs.
+Authors are required to upload poster documents and five minute video to platform.
+Some posters may be selected for in-person display and presentation.
 Presentations are limited to only one (1) presenting author per submitted abstract.

 - Abstracts must be the work of the authors listed and appropriately referenced.